 You can get into this job through an apprenticeship or by working towards this role.

-This usually takes a year and 6 months to complete and is a mix of learning at work and academic study at an accredited university.
+This usually takes a year and 6 months to complete and is a mix of learning at work and study at an accredited university.

 You'll usually need:

 - to be a registered nurse

 You can apply to become a school nurse if you're a registered nurse or midwife.